Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 - Apollo Global Management

-- Led most 5- and 10-year period certain rows in our April 2026 rate survey
+- Tracked at the top of the A+ cluster on 5- and 10-year period certain in our May 2026 rate survey

 - A+ AM Best rating — top financial strength tier